istaude/neophytes-hybrids/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Code for “Neophytes may promote hybridization and adaptations to a changing planet”
+# About

-The R Code provided in this repository allows to reproduce the entire data carpentry, analysis and data visualization.
+The R Code provided in this repository allows to reproduce the entire data carpentry, analysis and visualization of *“Neophytes may promote hybridization and adaptations to a changing planet”*.

 POWO, GloNAF and human footprint data are publicly available at: